NathanielIskandar/WDB-Industry-Developer-Backend-Technical-Interview/designdoc.md

 <br>

 # DISCUSSION ON CHALLENGING ASPECTS
-While most of this project's tasks were pretty straightforward, I discovered on the following challenges:
+While most of this project's tasks were easy and straightforward, I discovered on the following challenges:

 **Using Parameters Instead of Response Body (JSON)**:
 * Issue: Initially, I set up the API routes to use Parameters to handle the data.
 This worked just fine in FastAPI, where I could easily define the parameters using the Text Entry Form provided.
 However, when I tested the routes in Postman, I realized they didn't match the project's specs.
 The project required using the Request Body for the API routes instead of Parameters.
 Example: